mariano-fiorentino/data-cleaning/README.md

 Description
 -----------

-Creates a clean dataset from files of UCI HAR Dataset.
-The script checks if exists the "UCI HAR Dataset" directory, otherwise it will try to download the required dataset.
+This script creates a clean dataset from files of UCI HAR Dataset.
+The script checks if exists the "UCI HAR Dataset" directory, otherwise it will try to download the required files.
 The scripts does the following steps:

 * Merges the training and the test sets to create one data set.